-The subject property will form suitable security for mortgage purposes at the figure of value outlined below subject to individual lenders criteria.
 12.0 VALUATION On the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions or servitude rights.
 It is assumed that all necessary Local Authority consents, which may have been required, have been sought and obtained.
 No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
 All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
 It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask for a specialist to undertake appropriate tests.
-12.1 Market Value in present condition (£): 220,000 TWO HUNDRED AND TWENTY THOUSAND POUNDS 12.2 Market Value on completion of essential works (£): n/a n/a 12.3 Suitable security for normal mortgage purposes?
-Yes 12.4 Date of Valuation: 18/10/2021 Signature: Electronically Signed: 193847-E8305AA3-047F Surveyor: Paul Reilly MRICS Date: 19/10/2021 D M Hall - Glasgow Office: 151-153 Kilm Glasgow G41 3JE arnock Road Tel: 0141 636 4141 Fax: email: gr-admin@dmhall.co.uk
+12.1 Market Value in present condition (£): TWO HUNDRED AND THIRTY FIVE THOUSAND POUNDS JSAND 12.2 Market Value completion o works (£): n/a 12.3 Suitable secu normal morto purposes?
+Yes 12.4 Date of Valua ation: 28/02/2022 Signature: Electronically Signed: 200718 3-E8305AA3-047F Surveyor: Paul Reilly MRICS Date : 01/03/2022 D M Hall - Glasgow Office: 151-153 Kilmarnock Road Glasgow G41 3JE Tel: 0141 636 4141 Fax: email: gr-admin@dmhall.co.uk